Table of contents

 Unique ID number

-STEP 2: assessment of machinery status and their criticality for the facility operation
+STEP 2: Assessment of machinery status and criticality

-Review of past assets failures, analysis of MTBF (Mean time between failure) and MTTR (Mean time to repair), average costs of repair and replacement, cost of downtime, and risk of secondary damage should be obtained.
-This will help us in the identification and selection of the right machine condition monitoring techniques and technologies.
+A review of past asset failures, including analysis of MTBF (Mean Time Between Failures) and MTTR (Mean Time to Repair), as well as the average costs of repair and replacement, the cost of downtime, and the risk of secondary damage, should be conducted.
+This helps identify and select optimal machine condition monitoring techniques and technologies.

-There are several machine condition monitoring techniques that are used for the assessment of machine conditions.
-Let's take a look at the ones used most frequently.
+Several machine condition monitoring techniques are used for the assessment of machine conditions.
+Let's take a look at the ones used most frequently:

 Temperature monitoring

 It has been adopted for machine health assessment over the last decades.
-There are several methods of temperature monitoring that range from passive, non-contact (using IR cameras) to active sensor-based (using thermocouples and RTDs).
+Several methods of temperature monitoring range from passive, non-contact Infrared (IR) cameras to active sensor-based (using thermocouples and RTDs).

-IR scan can give a good overview of machines or control electronics and indicate overheating problems.
-Contact measurement is very useful for the early detection of lubrication-related problems but not that much in detecting physical damages such as bearing cracks and spalls.
+IR cameras provide a good overview of machines or control electronics and indicate overheating problems.
+Contact measurement is very useful for the early detection of lubrication-related issues, but not for detecting physical damages such as bearing cracks and spalls.

 Check out Dewesoft Temperature Data Loggers